A delicious sweet and tangy lemon jelly made with fresh lemon juice.

 Ingredients

-- 750 g/ 1.6 lbs/ 3 ¾ cups sugar
+- 750 g granulated sugar 3 ¾ cups

 Instructions

 - Bring to a boil, stirring well to dissolve the sugar.
-Once the mixture is boiling set the timer to 10 minutes.
+Once the mixture is boiling, set the timer to 10 minutes.
 Stir often while the jelly is cooking.

-- After 10 minutes of cooking time start checking the jelly.
+- Start checking: After 10 minutes of cooking time start checking the jelly.
 Place a small amount of jelly on the freezer saucer and wait for about 30 seconds.
 If you are able to trace a line through the jelly, a line that stays that way, then the jelly is done.
 If not, return the pot to the burner and continue boiling for a few minutes more.

 - Pour the jelly into the sterilized jars and close well.